 By 1884 the majority of men in Britain were allowed to vote.
-However women were not allowed to vote.
 So in 1897 local groups of women who demanded the vote joined to form the National Union of Women's Suffrage Societies (NUWSS).
 The organisation was moderate and its members were called suffragists.

 However in 1903 a more radical organisation was formed called the Women’s Social and Political Union (WSPU).
 Emmeline Pankhurst led it and its members were called suffragettes.
-Some suffragettes broke the law and were imprisoned.
-Some prisoners went on hunger strike but in 1913 the government passed the Cat and Mouse Act which allowed them to release hunger strikers then arrest them again when they recovered.
+The suffragettes committed crimes like arson and vandalism.
 However the suffragettes halted their campaign when the war began in 1914.

-More occupations were opened to women.
+More occupations were opened to women during the 20th century.
 In 1910 the first policewoman was appointed in Los Angeles.
-In Britain the first policewomen were appointed in 1914.
-Meanwhile in 1913 Emily Dawson became the first female magistrate in Britain.
-Then in the 1919 Sex Disqualification Removal Act allowed women to become lawyers, vets and civil servants.
-(The first woman solicitor in Britain was Carrie Morrison in 1922).
-Also in 1922 Irene Barclay became the first woman chartered surveyor in Britain.
-In 1958 Hilda Harding became the first woman bank manager in Britain.
+In 1916 the first policewoman (with full powers) was appointed in Britain.
+The 1919 Sex Disqualification Removal Act allowed women to become lawyers, vets and civil servants.
+The first female solicitor was Carrie Morrison in 1922.
+Also in 1922 Irene Barclay became the first female chartered surveyor.

 In 1917 the WRNS (Women's Royal Naval Service) was formed.
 So was the WRAF (Women's Royal Air Force).
 In 1938 the Auxiliary Territorial Service, the female branch of the British army was formed.

 Nevertheless in the early 20th century it was unusual for married women to work (except in wartime).
 However in the 1950s and 1960s it became common for them to do so - at least part-time.
 New technology in the home made it easier for women to do paid work.
-Meanwhile the economy changed.
+Before the 20th century housework was so time consuming married women did not have time to work.
 Manufacturing became less important and service industries grew creating more opportunities for women.

-In 1970 differences in pay and conditions between men and women were made illegal.
-In 1925 a woman named Oonagh Keogh became the first woman in the world to belong to a stock exchange when she joined the one in Dublin.
-However in Britain women were not admitted to the stock exchange until 1973.
+In 1963 in the USA an Equal Pay Act compelled employers to pay men and women the same amount for doing the same job.
+An Equal Pay Act was passed in Britain in 1970.
+In 1973 in Britain women were admitted to the stock exchange for the first time.
 From 1975 it was made illegal to sack women for becoming pregnant.
 Also in 1975 the Sex Discrimination Act made it illegal to discriminate against women in employment, education and training.
 In 1984 a new law stated that equal pay must be given for work of equal value.
-Meanwhile in 1976 Mary Langdon became the first female fire fighter in Britain.

 Meanwhile during the 20th century new appliances made housework much easier.
+(Even at the end of the century most housework was still done by women!).
 By the 1920s vacuum cleaners and washing machines were available but only rich people could afford them.
 They became more common in the 1930s, though they were still expensive.
 By 1959 about two thirds of British homes had a vacuum cleaner.
 However fridges and washing machines did not become really common till the 1960s.